Full Form of OEM – Original Equipment Manufacturer

 |Because of the low price, there may arise situations where the buyer has to compromise with the quality.

-In simple terms, for a vehicle repair of you reach out to the dealership of the brand of the vehicle, you are opting to get it repaired by an OEM whereas if you go to a vehicle repair shop, you are opting the aftermarket.
+In simple terms, for a vehicle repair, if you reach out to the dealership of the vehicle’s brand, you are opting to get it repaired by an OEM, whereas if you go to a vehicle repair shop, you are opting the aftermarket.
 It all depends on individual preferences and choices.
-If premium quality is preferred, Original Equipment Manufacturer would be the best choice whereas if the best price is preferred, the aftermarket may be the best option.
+If premium quality is preferred, Original Equipment Manufacturer would be the best choice, whereas if the best price is preferred, the aftermarket may be the best option.
 With all that said, it is not implied that the aftermarket products do not have good quality.
-A wide range of products are available and one must make sure the right products are used.
+A wide range of products are available, and one must make sure the right products are used.

 This has been a guide to the Full form of OEM – Original Equipment Manufacturer and definition.
 Here we learn how does it work along with examples, advantages, and disadvantages.
 You may refer to the following articles to learn more about finance –